gvwilson/thirdbit/_posts/2021/2021-03-31-fourth-tradition.md

 > If you never ask, "Who's responsible for this?" the answer can't ever be, "You."
 >
-> --- a colleague of mine, many years ago
+>—a colleague of mine, many years ago